Sreeja99893/Evaru-Meelo-Koteeswarudu/README.md

 # Evaru-Meelo-Koteeswarudu
-Paly Game...! and Enjoy The Game..!
+Paly The Game...! and Enjoy The Game..!
 Learn From The Game:)